KtaneModules/ktaneOsu--master-Limeboy0603/README.md

-KTANE regular mod: Osu!
+KTANE regular mod: osu!
 Created by Limeboy.

 I do not own any images appearing in the module.
-Peppy pls don't sue me

 MIT License